isomerpages/sfa-foodsecurity/_master-planning-lck/stakeholder-engagement.md

 Feasible ideas will be incorporated into the LCK master planning consultancy study.

-#### What would you want to see in the future Lim Chu Kang?

-While the Lim Chu Kang Master Plan stakeholder engagement sessions have concluded, you can still share your ideas and suggestions with us via SFA’s [feedback form](https://sfa.gov.sg/feedback.).

-Lastly, stay tuned to this site and SFA’s [Facebook page](https://www.facebook.com/SGFoodAgency/) for updates on the Lim Chu Kang Master Plan!
+Stay tuned to this site and SFA’s [Facebook page](https://www.facebook.com/SGFoodAgency/) for updates on the Lim Chu Kang Master Plan!